famouspotatoes1/google-apps-script-angularjs/README.md

 The company I work for uses G Suite (formerly Google Apps for Work and Google Apps for Your Domain), and this adds an additional neat feature for deploying a Web App behind the corporate domain, where only users on your domain can access it.
 This doesn't mean you *have* to be using G Suite.
 Anyone with a Google Account can have a Google App Script and make web apps.
 It is simply that if you are part of G Suite, you can deploy strictly to users on your domain, a nice security feature.

 ## How
 If you're using Google Apps Script to make a web app, you should really be trying to make a Single Page App or SPA.
 This way, you do not need to reload the page each time you want to navigate.
 You will use a library or framework that has routing capability to accomplish this.
 I have mostly been using AngularJS 1.5+ with the Component Model for my work combined with Angular UI-Router.
-This will outline the most basic Angular application without routing, and I will add a more complicated example later.
+This will outline the most basic Angular application without routing, and I will add a more complicated example as a Part 2 in the future.

 ### Start with a "*.gs*" file
 To make a web app with Google Apps Script, you need to have a *google script* file or .gs file.
 It will default to *Code.gs* when you first create an Apps Script file.
 This is where it all starts and you must have some specific functions in here, as they are specific to the Google Apps Script way of producing a web app.